umbraco/UmbracoDocs/Reference/Querying/IPublishedContent/IsHelpers/index.md

 ### IsComposedOf(string alias)

-Test whether the content is of a content type composed of the given alias
+Test whether the content is of a content type composed of the given alias.

 ### IsAllowedTemplate(int templateId)

-Test whether the specified `templateId` is an allowed template for the current node
+Test whether the specified `templateId` is an allowed template for the current node.

 ### IsAllowedTemplate(string templateAlias)

-Test whether the specified `templateAlias` is an allowed template for the current node
+Test whether the specified `templateAlias` is an allowed template for the current node.

 ### .IsEqual(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is equal (by Id) to another node
+Test if the current node is equal (by Id) to another node.

 ### .IsNotEqual(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is not equal (by Id) to another node
+Test if the current node is not equal (by Id) to another node.

 ### .IsDescendant(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is a descendant of another node
+Test if the current node is a descendant of another node.

 ### .IsDescendantOrSelf(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is the same as or a descendant of another node
+Test if the current node is the same as or a descendant of another node.

 ### .IsAncestor(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is an ancestor of another node
+Test if the current node is an ancestor of another node.

 ### .IsAncestorOrSelf(IPublishedContent otherNode[,string valueIfTrue][,string valueIfFalse])

-Test if the current node is the same as or an ancestor of another node
+Test if the current node is the same as or an ancestor of another node.